 - Self-Titled Album

-- Shout-Out: "Joker and the Thief" to "All Along the Watchtower", albeit In Name Only.
+- Shout-Out: "Joker and the Thief" to "All Along the Watchtower"

 - Suspiciously Similar Substitute: Chris Ross, who played bass and keyboard, was replaced with Ian Peres, who plays bass and keyboard.